-Carefully reading each policy’s details will shed light on what level of coverage you can expect, as some plans are more comprehensive than others.
+Carefully reading each policy's details will shed light on what level of coverage you can expect, as some dental insurance plans for seniors are more comprehensive than others.
 Also, consider the following:

-Dental plans may come with limits, such as an annual maximum and lifetime maximum.
-These will tell you how much a plan is willing to pay for dental care before you’re responsible for the rest.
+Dental plans may have limits, such as an annual maximum and lifetime maximum.
+These will tell you how much a plan is willing to pay for dental care before you're responsible for the rest.

-There are multiple categories of care, so be aware of the amount of support provided for each.
-Also, confirm if emergency care, implants, cosmetic treatments, and other major services are covered.
+There are multiple categories of care, so be aware of the support provided for each.
+Also, confirm if emergency care, implants, cosmetic treatments and other major services are covered.